Rakib007Nabila/Emotion_Recognition_from_Speech_using_ML/README.md

 This project focuses on recognizing human emotions from speech audio using Machine Learning (ML) and Deep Learning (DL) techniques.

-We use **MFCC feature** extraction and train models including CNN, SVM, Random Forest, and XGBoost to classify emotions into Angry, Sad, Neutral, and Happy.
+**MFCC feature** extraction is used and the model is trained using CNN, SVM, Random Forest, and XGBoost to classify emotions into Angry, Sad, Neutral, and Happy.

 # 📌 Project Overview

-# **Dataset:**
+# **Dataset**

 Dataset Source - RAVDESS